docker-compose.yml

 INFO

-FlagBridge Cloud uses the same open-source core.
-Your data stays in your region.
+FlagBridge Cloud runs the same open-source core.
+Your data stays in your selected region.

 Upgrading